SickChill/SickChill.Wiki/NZBtoMedia.md

 ![02a04048-5bab-11e5-9f25-a14f4fa42566](images/NZBtoMedia6.png)

 First step is to let SABnzbd know where the NZBtoMedia scripts are located.
-Do this by going to. : `Config` -> `Folders` -> `User Folders` -> `Post-Processing Scripts Folder`
+Do this by going to : `Config` -> `Folders` -> `User Folders` -> `Post-Processing Scripts Folder`
 Now browse to the location where they are located and save the new path.

 ![1](images/NZBtoMedia1.png)

 The second step is to setup the categories.
-When SickChill sends an nzb to SABnzbd it adds a tag. the defealt is `tv`.
+When SickChill sends an nzb to SABnzbd it adds a tag. the default is `tv`.
 The Categories allow to run a script when a certain tag is sent/found by SABnzbd.
 In our case we want to do this with the tag `tv` that SickChill uses.
 Go to : `Config` -> `Categories`